Permissionless-III/permissionless-III-2024/state_diagram/state_diagram.md

 ## Register

 1. The user will be taken to a screen where they will have to provide:
-  - Email (optional)
+  - Email (optional).
-    - Send voter ID to the email address provided
+    - Send voter ID to the email address provided.
-  - Driver's License
+  - Driver's License.
+2. Show registration success screen.

 ## Vote